Employment Opportunities 2026

 • Three professional referees

-For all questions related to this position please us on (03) 9898 9167
+For all questions related to this position, please contact us on (03) 9898 9167

 *Please note we do not accept applications via agencies

-Closing date for applications COB Friday 2 February 2026.
 Interviews will commence on receipt of applications from appropriate candidates.

-Please Note: the successful applicant will be subject to comprehensive reference and background checking prior to employment, including a Working with Children Check and National Police Check.
+Please note: the successful applicant will be subject to comprehensive reference and background checking prior to employment, including a Working with Children Check and National Police Check.

-Berengarra School is committed to the safety, wellbeing and empowering of all children and young people.
+Berengarra School is committed to the safety, wellbeing and empowerment of all children and young people.
 This will be the primary focus of our care and decision-making.
 We are committed to the cultural safety of Aboriginal and Torres Strait Islander children; children from culturally and/or linguistically diverse backgrounds; children with a disability; children who identify as LGBTIQA+.
 We aim to ensure every individual is treated with dignity and respect regardless of their cultural background, ability, ethnicity, gender identity, sexual orientation, spirituality, or religion.

 Terms and Conditions